jrbuchanan02/videogame/README.md

  built into the operating system.
  2. Create an entertaining RPG experience that takes a theoretical minimum of one hour to complete.
- 3. Achieve the above two goals using only the standard library and, where necessary, the Windows API.
+ 3. Achieve the above two goals using minimal external dependencies.

  As of the time of writing, Videogame is nowhere near reaching either goal.
 The game is not even currently playable.
 However, you can run the unit-tests for